Kenya: Risk Assessment

 Business Climate Rating

-- Seventh-largest African economy (2019), but the biggest in East Africa, playing a pivotal role in the East African Community, Africa's number-one common market
+- Sixth-largest African economy (2020), but the biggest in East Africa, playing a pivotal role in the East African Community, Africa's number-one common market

-- Diversified agriculture (third-largest tea producer in the world) and expanding services sector (telecommunications and financial services)
+- Diversified agriculture (40% of GDP, third-largest tea producer in the world) and dynamic services sector (IT, telecommunications and financial services)

 - Fast-growing population and emerging middle class